dlt-hub/bigquery-motherduck/bigquery_duckdb/README.md

 GitHub repo accompanying [this](link-to-blog) blog.
 This repo contains code for a `dlt` pipeline that loads data from BigQuery to DuckDB, and a dbt package that performs transformations on the loaded data and writes the transformed data to the same database.

-**Background**: Google Analytics 4 (GA4) only makes it possible to export data to BigQuery.
+**Background: Why a BigQuery pipeline**: Google Analytics 4 (GA4) only makes it possible to export data to BigQuery.
 This means that if you want to combine your GA4 data with other data and do your own analytics on top of it, you will need to create a data pipeline that can either source data directly from GA4 or source data from BigQuery.

 `dlt` has an existing [Google Analytics 4 pipeline](https://dlthub.com/docs/dlt-ecosystem/verified-sources/google_analytics) that can load data directly from GA4.

 In this demo, however, I will load GA4 data from BigQuery instead by writing a BigQuery pipeline from scratch.

 **Pre-requisites:**
+1. GCP service account with BigQuery enabled
+2. BigQuery service account credentials
+3. (Optional) The existing code is written to load GA4 events data for the specified month from BigQuery, but it can easily be modified to load any other data from BigQuery.
+However, if you wish to load GA4 events data, then you would also need:
-1. GCP service account with Google Analytics and BigQuery enabled
+    1. GCP service account with Google Analytics 4 enabled
     2. GA4 data exported to BigQuery
-3. BigQuery service account credentials

 ## How to run this pipeline